Code-Institute-Submissions/globeconnections/README.md

 *(3) The tool used to ascertain that the site displays correctly on all devices is [AUTOPREFIXER](https://autoprefixer.github.io/ "Autoprefixer is a PostCSS plugin which parses your CSS and adds vendor prefixes").*

-*(4) The wire-frames were created using [MICROSOFT POWERPOINT](https://www.microsoft.com/en-us/p/powerpoint/cfq7ttc0k7c6?activetab=pivot:overviewtab "Microsoft Powerpoint").*
+*(4) The wire-frames have been created using [MICROSOFT POWERPOINT](https://www.microsoft.com/en-us/p/powerpoint/cfq7ttc0k7c6?activetab=pivot:overviewtab "Microsoft Powerpoint").*

 *(5) A lot of my queries were answered using [STACK OVERFLOW](https://stackoverflow.com/ "the largest, most trusted online community for anyone that codes to learn, share their knowledge, and build their careers").*